github/docs/content/issues/tracking-your-work-with-issues/managing-a-cross-functional-team-or-project-on-github.md

   github-ae: '*'
 ---
 ## Introduction
-You can use {% data variables.product.prodname_dotcom %} repositories, issues, project boards, and other tools to plan and track your work, whether working on an individual project or large initiative.
+You can use {% data variables.product.prodname_dotcom %} repositories, issues, project boards, and other tools to plan and track your work, whether working on an individual project or cross-functional team.

-In this guide, you will learn how to create and set up a repository for collaborating with a team, create issue templates{% if currentVersion == "free-pro-team@latest" %} and forms{% endif %}, open issues and use task lists to break down work, and establish a project board for organizing and tracking issues.
+In this guide, you will learn how to create and set up a repository for collaborating with a group of people, create issue templates{% if currentVersion == "free-pro-team@latest" %} and forms{% endif %}, open issues and use task lists to break down work, and establish a project board for organizing and tracking issues.

 ## Creating a repository
 When starting a new project, initiative, or feature, the first step is to create a repository.
 Repositories contain all of your project's files and give you a place to collaborate with others and manage your work.
 For more information, see "[Creating a new repository](/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-new-repository)."